AMWA-TV/ms-05-01/docs/Device Model.md

 #### Base Device blockspec

 NCA defines the _**Base Device blockspec,**_ which is a root block blockspec that all Device blockspecs must implement to be NCA-compliant.
 It defines a minimal list of housekeeping objects, but no application function objects.
-The formal specification is detailed in the minimum device blockspec in [MS-05-03 NMOS Control Block Specifications](https://specs.amwa.tv/ms-05-03).
+The formal specification is in [MS-05-03 NMOS Control Block Specifications](https://specs.amwa.tv/ms-05-03).

 ### Blockspec libraries